Some remarks on the effect of risk sharing and diversification for infinite mean risks

 \section{Main results}

 Throughout the paper we will consider risks $X$, where we assume that these are random variables on some probability space $(\Omega, \mathcal{A}, P)$ with a known distribution.
 We allow for arbitrary real values of $X$ even though in many applications, in particular in an insurance context, we may have $X \ge 0$.
-From a mathematical point of view it will be more appropriate, however, to allow for arbitrary distributions, including in particular stable distributions like the Cauchy distribution, which plays a fundamental role in this context.
+Even if one is only interested in the case of non-negative risks $X \ge 0$ it is helpful to consider the more general case of arbitrary random variables $X$ as this will give additional insight and more elegant proofs.
+In particular it is helpful to relate the problem to stable distributions like the Cauchy distribution, which plays a fundamental role in this context.
 We will now give the main definition of the class of distributions that we want to consider.

 \begin{definition} Let $\mathcal{D}^-$ denote the set of distribution functions $F_X$ with the property that

 for all $\theta_i \ge 0$, $i=1,\ldots,n,$ with $\sum_{i=1}^n \theta_i =1$, where $X_1,\ldots,X_n$ are i.i.d. random variables with distribution functions $F_X$.
 We will also write $X \in \mathcal{D}^-$, if $F_X \in \mathcal{D}^-$.